plake06/ec-sdk/plugins/kepware/README.md

 ### Introduction
 The Kepware plugin is designed to benefit Enterprise-Connect Predix subscribers.
 It is capable of performing a realtime protocols-exchange for ingress protocols such as MQTT, WebSocket, HTTP, OPC UA/DA, TCP, and several high-performance egress frameworks, e.g. gRPC, supported by Predix EventHub service.

+This usage guide assumes that the user has the basic knowledge of Enterprise-Connect operation, and is currently a subscriber to the EC service in Predix.

 ### High-Level Network-Comp.
 Deployment Diagram
 ![alt text](https://github.build.ge.com/Enterprise-Connect/ec-sdk/blob/beta/plugins/kepware/KepwareCBPlugin.png)